 Fig. 3.
 Electroae locations in pattern experiments.
 Electrodes are applied at five scalp locations and to the connected ears.
 The ERP data is collected from the occipital and parietal areas with four bipolar channels: P_z -O_z, O1-O_z, O2-O_z, I-O_z and one monopolar channel (to the ear reference): O_z-A. The frontal electrode is used for artifact detection only $(F_z$ -P_z).

 The experiment campaign conducted in our laboratory with visual evoked responses involved single epoch classification in real-time, i.e., the identification for each epoch of the value or class of the input stimulus.
 Stimulus parameters included flash intensity and color, background intensity and color (retinal adaptation) and finally pattern shape.
 The real-time paradigm in every case lead to a nontrivial elaboration of the experiment design.

 IV.
-EXAMPLE OF EXPERIMENT DESIGN One of these experiment series, dealing with parafoveal pattern stimuli, will be briefly described here to illustrate the general paradigm.
-Subjects are seated in a shielded room, in front of a multiple so what can we use brain sensing for today?
+EXAMPLE OF EXPERIMENT DESIGN

+One of these experiment series, dealing with parafoveal pattern stimuli, will be briefly described here to illustrate the general paradigm.

+Subjects are seated in a shielded room, in front of a multiple current applications for brain sensing...

 Fig. 4.
 Stimulus target in real-time visual ERP experiments.
-The target consists of a fixed diamond shaped red cherckerboard illuminated with a xenon flash to provide visual stimulation. (a) The four 1977: Jaques Vidal 'Real-time detection of brain events in EEG' latest progress in imaging of the brain::
+The target consists of a fixed diamond shaped red cherckerboard illuminated with a xenon flash to provide visual stimulation. (a) The four helping people with disabilities

+1977: Jaques Vidal 'Real-time detection of brain events in EEG'

-helping people with disabilities Samek et al. Stationary Common Spatial Patterns for Brain-Computer Interfacing, Journal Neural Engineering '12.
-Using fNIRS Brain Sensing to Evaluate Information Visualization Interfaces user interface evaluation: more direct feedback than when interviewing users Evan Peck.
-Using fNIRS Brain Sensing to Evaluate Information Visualization Interfaces, CHI'13 games and entertainment some problems with BCI...
+Samek et al. Stationary Common Spatial Patterns for Brain-Computer Interfacing, Journal Neural Engineering '12.

+Using fNIRS Brain Sensing to Evaluate Information Visualization Interfaces user interface evaluation:

 Evan M Peck .
 Beste F Yuksel .
 Alvitta Ottley Robert JK Jacob .
-Remco Chang so slow? what is the problem here?
+Remco Chang more direct feedback than when interviewing users games and entertainment limitations of brain-computer interfaces so slow? what is the problem here?